 The curvy design helps mask the Arc’s dimensions and makes it look svelte, but its height measurement of 8.5cm is not inconsiderable.
 That's unlikely to be so high as to encroach on your TV's picture, but it could conceivably block the signals being sent to it by your remote control.
 At least it could were it not for the integrated IR repeater, which is enabled by default and works flawlessly during testing.

-The Arc's own status light consists of LEDs that shine through four holes above the subtle Sonos logo (there are 76,000 holes in all the grilles combined).
+The Arc's own status light consists of LEDs that shine through four holes above the subtle Sonos logo (fun fact: there are 76,000 holes in all the grilles combined).
 By default, these LEDs remain off most of the time and their brightness is tailored to the ambient light in the room even when they are lit (when adjusting volume, for example), so as not to appear too bright.

 The touch-sensitive play/pause 'button' is integrated into the frame and flanked by two context-sensitive touch panels that you can use to control volume, if you use them at all.
 To the right are the microphone button and a single LED that indicates whether the Arc is listening for Alexa or Google Assistant voice commands.